programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 #### 6.i Image requirements

-+ Acceptable Formats: JPEG, PNG, GIF, BMP
-+ Minimum size: 50 x 50 pixels
-+ Maximum size: 4 MB
+Acceptable formats include `jpeg`, `png`, `gif`, or `bmp`.
+Images must have a minimum size of 50 x 50 pixels, and a maximum size of 4 MB.
 Images with higher contrast and clear handwriting work better than images that are difficult to read or contain fragments of letters.
 Try a sample of images before starting a large transcription project.

-Use of Azure Cognitive Services sends the image to Microsoft for processing.
-When working with images or text, respect any restrictions on use or transmission.
+Azure Cognitive Services will send the image to Microsoft for processing, so remember to respect any restrictions on use or transmission when working with images or text.

-#### 6.ii Transcribe handwriting in an image found online.
+#### 6.ii Working with an image found online

-This section will allow you to transcribe handwriting of an image found online.
-This requires the URL for the image.
+This section will allow you to transcribe handwriting from an image found online, which requires the image's URL.
 For this example, we'll use `http://jeffblackadar.ca/captain_white_diary/page_images/td_00044_b2.jpg`.
-This is an image from the 1917 wartime diary of [Captain William Andrew White](http://www.biographi.ca/en/bio/white_william_andrew_16E.html).[^3]
+This is an image from the 1917 wartime diary of [Captain William Andrew White](http://www.biographi.ca/en/bio/white_william_andrew_16E.html):[^3]

 {% include figure.html filename="captain-white-diary.jpeg" alt="Visual description of figure image" caption="Figure 8.
 A page from Captain White's diary" %}

 1\.
 Create another new cell in your notebook, paste in the code below and run it.
 It will:
 + Set the URL of the image to transcribe.
-To transcribe a different image found on-line you have permission to use, change the URL inside the "" to the URL of that image.
+To transcribe a different image found online (which you have permission to use), change the URL inside the `"  "` to the URL of that image.
 (See line 9 for reference.)
-+ Call Azure using computervision_client with the URL of the image.
-The URL of the image is passed to Azure's application programming interface (API) to tell Azure to download the image to process it for handwriting recognition.
++ Call Azure using `computervision_client` with the URL of the image.
+The URL is passed to Azure's Application Programming Interface (API) to tell Azure to download the image and process it for handwriting recognition.
 (Line 12)
 + Read the results line by line.
 (Lines 22-26)
-+ If successful, print the text of each line as well as the coordinates of a rectangle in the image where the text is located.
++ If successful, print the text of each line, as well as the coordinates for the box in which the text is located in the image.
 (Lines 29-33)

 ```
 import time